blutui/dev.blutui.com/src/pages/docs/canvas/functions/cms-audio.md

 ```

 {% callout type="note" %}
-This `class` variable is only accessed by this way.
-All other variables can be editable in the canopy editor.
+The `class` variable is only accessible in the code.
+All other variables are in the Canopy editor.
 {% /callout %}

 ## sources